Kr0n3kLe/Kr0n3kLe/README.md

 - 👋 Hi, I’m @Kr0n3kLe
 - 👀 I’m interested in ...learning, development, gaming
-- 🌱 I’m currently learning ...python, HTML, CSS
+- 🌱 I’m currently learning ...python, HTML, CSS, javascript, version control
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...you know if you know